RaMdsC/hdeeprm/README.rst

 Installation
 ~~~~~~~~~~~~

-In order to install HDeepRM, just download the package from PyPi:
+For installing HDeepRM, just download the package from PyPi:

 .. code-block:: bash